sharontherese/latin-mass-wedding/content/post/customs/index.md

 Caption: _Agenda Bambergen_ (1587)

-You can see the hand clasp or hand fast in the Byzantine rite, at the royal wedding of Charles and Kate, and in the film AMADEUS.
+You can see the hand clasp or hand fast in the Byzantine rite, at the royal wedding of William and Kate, and in the film AMADEUS.

 # 5. Nuptial Preface